dappnode/DAppNodeDocs/docs/connect.md

     <img width="300" src="https://github.com/dappnode/DAppNode/blob/OpenVPN-client-installation-instructions/doc/openvpn/ios9.PNG">
 </p>

-After a few seconds, you will see in the OopoenVPN interface that you are connected.
-You can either connect to your server through the OpoenVPN app or directly from the phone´s "VPN" menu in "Settings"
+After a few seconds, you will see in the OpenVPN interface that you are connected.
+You can either connect to your server through the OpenVPN app or directly from the phone´s "VPN" menu in "Settings"

 <p align="center">
     <img width="300" src="https://github.com/dappnode/DAppNode/blob/OpenVPN-client-installation-instructions/doc/openvpn/ios10.PNG">